samueleffiongjacob/alx-system_engineering-devops/0x13-firewall/README.md

 # if the result shows enabled then disable it
 $ sudo ufw disable

+# You can list all application profiles available on your server by typing:
+$ sudo ufw app list

+# To find more information about a specific profile and included rules, use the following command:
+$ sudo ufw app info 'Nginx Full'
 # configuring firwall rules
 $ sudo ufw default deny incoming
 $ sudo ufw default allow outgoing